pangiann/CTF_challenges/authenticate/README.md

 So, if our input is hello_world (like above) everything is gonna be alright: printf("hello_world") gives us hello_world.
-Think about it for minute before you see the solution.
+Think about it for a minute before you see the solution.

 If we parse as an argument something like "%d %d %d %d", what's going to happen?